driskull/ds2020/OUTLINE.md

 - swipe widget demo
   - continuous scrolling to compare a set of layers
 - Additional benefits of these widgets
-  - Developed to support accessibility
+  - Developed to be accessible for keyboard and screen reader users
   - Internationalized in 30+ languages
   - Code for the view and sass is open source on Github
-  - Themable by using the tooling available on JSAPI resources project on Esri's github
+  - Themable by using the tooling available on JSAPI resources project on Esri's github.
 - We hope these widgets will make it easier for you to create great apps!
 - Thank you